MeerKar/SQLite/README.md

  # Part 2: Design Climate App

 Now that completed the initial analysis, a Flask APIis designed  based on the queries that  just developed.
+THe link for the following is https://github.com/MeerKar/SQLite/blob/main/app.py

 To do so, Flask is used to create  routes as follows:

 /